TheGreatJakester/JakeLanguage/README.md

 **Make a virtual python environment** and install the pip packages listed in the requirments.txt

 The *.vscode* directory in the repo.
 It should have some helpfull testing settings.

+#repo purpose
+This project was part of a university class